hirememorey/nba-lineup-optimizer/README.md

 - **Robust Pipeline**: Reliable and resumable data collection system

 ### Model Performance ✅
-- **Bayesian Model**: Perfect convergence (R-hat: 1.000, ESS: 2,791) in 85 seconds
+- **Data-Driven Approach**: Ready to implement real basketball intelligence from possession data
-- **Player Archetypes**: 3 basketball-meaningful archetypes (Big Men, Primary Ball Handlers, Role Players)
+- **k=8 Archetype System**: Rich player archetypes for meaningful lineup analysis
-- **Lineup Superclusters**: 2 tactical superclusters for lineup analysis
+- **Real Pattern Discovery**: Analyze 574,357 possessions to discover actual basketball patterns
-- **Model Integration**: Unified interface with model switching and comparison tools
+- **Model Integration**: Unified interface ready for data-driven models

 ### Key Architectural Decision
 **Simplified Model Architecture**: The original research paper specified matchup-specific coefficients (36 parameters), but our data only contains 4 unique matchups.
 The solution was a simplified model with shared coefficients (7 parameters), which is more robust and generalizable.